-7. NEW: INVEST
+7. INVEST

-The Innovative Employment Solutions (INVEST) program is a partnership with the Los Angeles County DEO, Los Angeles County Probation Department (Probation) and the County Office of Diversion and Re-entry (DOR) to prepare adult felony probationers individuals for permanent employment along a career pathway.
-To support INVEST, Probation has invested \$4.75 million a year for a period of five (5) years.
+The INVEST program is a partnership with the Los Angeles County workforce system WDACS, Los Angeles County Probation Department and the County Office of Diversion and Re-entry (DOR) to prepare individuals currently on Adult Probation for permanent employment along a career pathway.
+To support INVEST,

+Probation has invested \$4.75 million a year for a period of five (5) years.
 The City currently contracts two WSCs, the Coalition for Responsible Community Development (CRCD) and Goodwill Industries of Southern California to serve communities in South Los Angeles and the Northeast San Fernando Valley.

-8. NEW: Domestic Violence
+8. Domestic Violence